JackMilman/CS430_Mirror/README.md

   - Finished with Parser and Lexer's structure.
   - Finished final testing of Parser and Lexer.
   - Submitted Milestone 2 on March 24.
-  - Working on structure for Interface.
+  - Structure largely complete for Interface.
+Evaluation in progress, mostly complete.
-  - Todo: Work on getting evaluation or window-switching going.
+  - TODO: Work on updating the entire cell grid.

 lab2_scoping: A lab exploring the effects of scoping in ruby programs.